 The ARGO Monitoring Engine

 For status monitoring, ARGO relies on Nagios.
 All probes developed for ARGO follow the Nagios conventions and can run on any stock Nagios box.
-ARGO provides an optional set of addons for the stock Nagios that provide features such as auto-configuration from external information sources, publishing results to external Message Brokers etc
+ARGO provides an optional set of add-ons for the stock Nagios that provide features such as auto-configuration from external information sources, publishing results to external Message Brokers, etc.

 In this last year, a central ARGO monitoring engine with a high availability setup was deployed .
 NGI instances were decommissioned or kept for NGI’s internal purposes.
-In addition, monitoring instances for middleware versions (midmon) and fedcloud services (cloudmon) were decommissioned and all probes were integrated into central ARGO monitoring engine.
+In addition, monitoring instances for middleware versions (midmon) and EGI Fedcloud services (cloudmon) were decommissioned and all probes were integrated into central ARGO monitoring engine.
 A/R calculations are performed solely by using results from the central ARGO monitoring engine.

 The ARGO Connectors

-Through the use of custom connectors, ARGO can connect to multiple external Configuration Management Databases and Service Catalogs.
-Already there are connectors for the EGI and EUDAT e-Infrastructures.
+Through the use of custom connectors, ARGO can connect to multiple external Configuration Management Databases and Service Catalogues.
+Connectors for the EGI and EUDAT e-Infrastructures are already available.

 The ARGO Consumer